vivek-shrikhande/easy-mql/docs/README.md

 > *An easy-to-use query language for MongoDB.*

 EasyMQL is an **Easy**-to-use **M**ongoDB **Q**uery **L**anguage.
-It solves the pain points in writing bson based mongoDB queries (the official **MQL**).
+It solves few difficulties in writing bson based mongoDB queries (the official **MQL**).
 For instance, you don't have to use `{` and `}` around all the constructs.
 In the case of operators, you use only `+` instead of `$add`, `-` instead of `$subtract` and so on.
 No more confusion